sarangthakare47/KNN-City_Liveability-Predictor/README.md

 ✅ Save & Load Model with Joblib
 ✅ Function to Predict Worth Living status for new cities

-To run this you can Clone this Repository
+To run this you can Clone this Repository & Run the Model

 🧑‍💻 Tech Stack